cadrogui/MambaJS-Framework/README.md

 * isAuthenticated

 ### Restrict Acces to a UI-Router State

-For handle restricted areas in your app, you must add this to the desired state
+For handle restricted areas in your app, you must add this to the desired state.

 ````
 data: { requireLogin: true },
 ````